Testing and Certification

 Out of State Certification Resources

 You are not required to apply for RI certification if you do not plan to teach in Rhode Island, but we highly recommend that you do so when you are eligible.
-You have met all RI requirements and it may become more difficult to apply for RI certification in the future.
-Furthermore, other states may view your process for certification as a transfer of certification if you already have an RI teaching certification, which may be easier than applying as an out-of-state candidate for a new teaching certificate.
+It is often much easier to apply for an out-of-state teaching certificate when you already hold one.

 Alumni Database